-Admission to Goldwyn is the responsibility of the Local Authority through consultation with the Principal and Heads of Centre.
+Admission to Goldwyn is the responsibility of the Local Authority through consultation with the Principal and Head of Centre or Centre Manager.
 The Local Authority refers students whose EHCP identifies needs that meet the centre's admission criteria.

 Most students will join Goldwyn Ashford or Goldwyn Folkestone at the beginning of Year 7.
 However, it is possible that students may join at other times in the school year, as long as their year group is not full and their needs would not stop the effective education of the other students in their year group.